Touffy/JSSCxml/README.md

 ### Known issues
 (that I'm not going to fix right now)

 - Variables whose name matched a predefined window variable are pre-declared in the datamodel.
-They will never cause an error if you try to assign to them without an explicit declaration.
-Also, you should never delete them.
+You should not delete them if you don't understand what it means and how the datamodel is implemented in JSSC.

 - The JavaScript expression in the `location` attribute of an `<assign>` element is currently being evaluated twice while executing the `<assign>`.
 That could cause a bug if it has side-effects.
 You should perform any such actions in a `<script>`, and use read-only expressions in `location` attributes.
 Or you can just write the whole assignment in a `<script>`, of course.